The Great Barrier Reef, Queensland

 At its 36th meeting in June 2012, the World Heritage Committee considered the state of conservation of the Great Barrier Reef World Heritage Area and noted a report from the World Heritage Centre/IUCN reactive monitoring mission that visited Australia earlier that year.

 This report recognised that Australia's management of the Great Barrier Reef World Heritage Area is in many respects international best practice.
 The Committee handed down a decision on Australia's management of the reef - including recommendations to further manage and protect the reef.

-Australia will provide an updated report on the state of conservation of the property and also on the implementation of the Committee's decision in 2013.
+Australia provided updated reports on the state of conservation of the property, and also on the implementation of the Committee's decisions in February 2013 and January 2014.